provks/activity-tracker/README.md

 * Fairly mobile friendly.

 ### Design Decisions
 * User can fill the shift start and shift end timings only once after registration.
-No updations allowed!
-* Any active tasks ends as sooon as shift ends.
-* Combined tasks time cannot be greater than the shift time (i.e. 8hrs - 1hr(lunch + 1break) = 7hrs).
 * The lunch break lasts for 45 minutes only.
-* Only upto two breaks are allowed during the day.
-A break lasts for 20 minutes only.
+* A break lasts for 20 minutes only.
 * There is no option to pause the task timer except the breaks mentioned above.
 * When the task is switched, the old task gets completed and the new task becomes the active task.
+* Any active tasks ends as soon as the shift ends.

 ### Built With
 Here are list of frameworks/liberary/technology to know what's empowering Trackit.